 A couple of old wire coat hangers can be cut up to perform various emergency tasks, and I never travel without a supply of duct tape and a couple of extra-strong plastic rubble sacks, for temporary repairs to a broken window or lost rooflight.

-Items needed for pitching can include levelling ramps, electrical cables and connectors, an aerial cable, water-hoses and water-carriers.
+Items needed for pitching can include levelling ramps (our best motorhome levelling ramps guide will help you find the one for you), electrical cables and connectors, an aerial cable, water-hoses and water-carriers.
 Some of these are quite bulky if your ’van is small, but fit what you can under the floor at the rear if storage is provided.